mmendivilg/tbbbooklet-back/README.md

 ## tbbbooklet

-Made with VueJS, to organize google map locations and view them in mini map.
+Made with Laravel, to organize google map locations and view them in mini map.

 ## Features:
 - Ability to upload/manage KML files to server